Ever feel like your brain’s a password graveyard? Yeah, me too.

 Ready to unlock the secrets?
 Let’s go.

-What is the Best 1Password Alternative?
+What are the Best 1Password Alternatives?

 Tired of juggling passwords?
 You’re not alone.